grafana/grafana-polystat-panel/README.md

 ![Auto Layout](https://raw.githubusercontent.com/grafana/grafana-polystat-panel/v2.x/src/img/screenshots/polystat-v2-options-layout.png)

-Alternatively, you can specify both the number of columnns and rows manually, or automated only one of them.
+Alternatively, you can specify both the number of columns and rows manually, or automated only one of them.

 #### Columns